pism/pism/doc/sphinx/installation/documentation.rst

    * - graphviz_
      - required to rebuild the |pism-browser|

-On a Debian-based system you may be able to install these by running
+On a Debian-based system you may be able to install most of these by running

 .. literalinclude:: code/install_docu_libraries.sh
    :language: bash